Rice Milling Process: Complete Guide to Modern Rice Processing Steps

 Paddy Moisture Content and Grain Quality

-The rice milling process starts with good paddy.
-Moisture content greatly affects rice quality.
+Paddy moisture content greatly affects rice quality.
 Paddy that is too wet can break during husking, while very dry grains may crack during polishing.
-Properly dried and sorted paddy ensures higher whole rice recovery.
-In a modern rice mill, moisture is carefully measured, and paddy processing systems adjust machines accordingly.
-Grain quality also depends on size, shape, and variety.
-Therefore, controlling paddy characteristics during the commercial rice milling process improves both the appearance and market value of milled rice.
+Properly dried paddy ensures higher whole rice recovery.
+In a modern rice mill, moisture is carefully measured and paddy processing systems adjust machines accordingly.

 Milling Machine Adjustment and Maintenance